apache/iceberg/site/docs/flink-connector.md

  - limitations under the License.
  -->

-Apache Iceberg support creating flink table directly without creating explicit flink catalog in flink SQL in [#2666](https://github.com/apache/iceberg/pull/2666).
-That means we can just create an iceberg table with specifying 'connector'='iceberg' table option in flink SQL which is similar to the flink official [document](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/).
+Apache Iceberg supports creating flink table directly without creating the explicit flink catalog in flink SQL in [#2666](https://github.com/apache/iceberg/pull/2666).
+That means we can just create an iceberg table by specifying `'connector'='iceberg'` table option in flink SQL which is similar to usage in the flink official [document](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/).

 In flink, the SQL `CREATE TABLE test (..)
-WITH ('connector'='iceberg', ...)` will create an flink table in current flink catalog (use [GenericInMemoryCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just map to the underlying iceberg table instead of maintaining iceberg table.
+WITH ('connector'='iceberg', ...)` will create an flink table in current flink catalog (use [GenericInMemoryCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just mapping to the underlying iceberg table instead of maintaining iceberg table directly in current flink catalog.

-To create flink table backend iceberg table in flink SQL by using syntax `CREATE TABLE test (..)
+To create the table in flink SQL by using SQL syntax `CREATE TABLE test (..)
 WITH ('connector'='iceberg', ...)`,  flink iceberg connector provides the following table properties:

 * `connector`: Use the constant `iceberg`.
 * `catalog-name`: User-specified catalog name.
+It's required because the connector don't have any default value.
-* `catalog-type`: The optional values are:
+* `catalog-type`: Default to use `hive` if don't specify any value.
+The optional values are:
     * `hive`: The hive metastore catalog.
-Use `hive` by default if we don't specify any value for `catalog-type`.
     * `hadoop`: The hadoop catalog.
-    * `custom`: All database and tables are maintained in the customized catalog, see [custom catalog](https://iceberg.apache.org/custom-catalog/) for more details.
+    * `custom`: The customized catalog, see [custom catalog](./custom-catalog.md) for more details.
 * `catalog-database`: The iceberg database name in the backend catalog, use the current flink database name by default.
 * `catalog-table`: The iceberg table name in the backend catalog.
+Default to use the `<table-name>` in the flink DDL `CREATE TABLE <table-name> (..)
+WITH ('connector'='iceberg', ...)`.

 ## Table managed in hive catalog.